 Performance management is one of the priority areas identified by the Multi-Sectoral Coordination Committee (MSCC), indicated by forming a TWG II.
-With technical assistance from LAS, the TWG has finalized an implementation plan for PMF for the SSOIUs established athfinder International held a 2-day conference MSCC of with the attendance from members.
-TWG conference was Director, LAS).
+With technical assistance from LAS, the TWG has finalized an implementation plan for PMF for the SSOIUs established athfinder International held a 2-day conference MSCC of with the the attendance from members.
+TWG the The conference was moderated by Advocate was pleased to see the Maliha Zia Lari (Associate progress made by the Director, LAS).
 The second day of the training also witnessed participation by Chief Secretary Sindh, where LAS was able to present major successes and the way forward of the MSCC & TWGs.